Presented by Comunidad Latina de Vashon, Greater Cleveland Congregations, and Union of Concerned Scientists

 How well do the COVID-19 vaccines work?

 The US Food and Drug Administration (FDA) first approved the Pfizer-BioNTech vaccine, then the Moderna vaccine, and then the Johnson & Johnson (J&J) vaccine.
+For people 16 years and older, the Pfizer vaccine has received full FDA approval, the agency’s standard and rigorous next step in the process for evaluating the quality, safety, and effectiveness of medical products.
+All three vaccines underwent a rigorous evaluation process and required extensive testing data and review by the FDA and external advisors.
 Large clinical trials with tens of thousands of people were held to test the vaccines’ effectiveness at preventing COVID-19 (Table 1).
 Half the participants received the vaccine and half received a placebo—a shot containing no active ingredient.
 Scientists advising the FDA carefully analyzed the Pfizer, Moderna, and J&J data and confirmed that vaccines prevent COVID-19 symptoms, including severe symptoms, thereby protecting people from illness and death.
 It is not yet known how long their protective effects will last.

 Should I be concerned that the J&J vaccine’s effectiveness is lower than the Pfizer and Moderna vaccines?